WheatlyInc/Derivative-Console-Calculator/README.md

  Uses googletest framework for test driven development.

 # How to build and run:
-First, cd into Derivative Console Calculator/ and do the following to build a makefile:
+First, cd into Derivative Console Calculator/ and do the following to build makefiles and download googletest as a submodule:

 	mkdir build
 	cd build